 Wise words, right?

 So, have I figured out what I’m doing for my second half?
-I though I’d figured it all out.
+I thought I’d figured it all out.
 Not quite.
 Life had other plans.
 Or maybe it’s just that my plans weren’t built on solid enough ground.

 (And to really confuse math-a-phobes like me: when does 1//2 equal 1/3?
 When some people call this time of life the second half and others call it the third act.
 Confused yet?
 Me, too!)